YogirajT/rustnet/README.md

 - [x] Build and train neural network.
 - [ ] Add draw in terminal feature.
 - [ ] Enable Multi threading for matrix operations.
-- [ ] DRY code with advanced rust.
+- [ ] Refactoring and optimizations with advanced rust.